Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Empirical Illustration

+We consider the following estimators for the structural parameters and average partial effects: \textit{MLE}, \textit{ABC1}, \textit{SPJ1}, and \textit{LPM}.
+The estimators are labelled and bandwidths are chosen as in the simulation study.
+Table \ref{tab:lfp} reports the corresponding estimates.

-Our final conclusions are based on the results obtained by the different fixed effects probit estimators.
-First, we detect strong persistence in womens' participation decisions.
-A woman who has currently a job increases her probability to participate in the future by 20-29 percentage points.
-Second, we find that women only respond weakly to changes in transitory non-labor income.
-More precisely, being in the middle class reduces the participation probability by roughly two percentage points compared to a woman in the lower income class.
-The reduction associated with belonging to the upper income class is stronger (five percentage points), but not significantly different from zero at any usual level.
-Finally, the number of children reduces the likelihood of current participation decision significantly.
-As expected, the effect is negative and declining in age of children.
-Each additional child between zero and one reduces current participation probability by roughly 20 percentage points.
+All results are intuitive and in line with the theoretical model of \textcite{h1999}.
+We find positive state dependence and negative effects of transitory non-labour income, number of children, and expectations about future fertility.
+All effects are significant at the 5 \% level.
+Remarkably, most probit estimates of the average partial effects are very close to each other.
+Exceptions are those with respect to lagged participation which range from 0.23 up to 0.31. \textit{LPM} estimates are also quite close except for lagged participation and number of children between zero and one.
+Overall we find evidence for strong state dependence.
+A woman who has currently a job increases her probability to participate in the future by 23--54 percentage points.
+Further we find that women respond heterogeneously to changes in transitory non-labour income.
+Being in the middle class reduces the participation probability by roughly one percentage point compared to a woman in the lower income class.
+The reduction associated with belonging to the upper income class is significantly stronger with three up to five percentage points.
+Finally we find that the number of children reduces the likelihood of participation substantially.
+As expected, the effect is declining in age of children.
+Each additional child between zero and one reduces the probability to participation 20 up to 30 percentage points.
 For children older than four, the reduction is only one percentage point.
-The results presented in this illustration are largely consistent with the empirical findings of \textcite{h1999}.
-However, contrary to him, we find that future birth always negatively affects current participation decision across different models.
-This might confirm the author's perfect foresight assumption with respect to life-cycle fertility decisions.
+The results are largely consistent with the empirical findings of \textcite{h1999}.
+However, contrary to him, we find that future birth always negatively affects current participation decision irrespective of the chosen estimator.
+This might support the author's perfect foresight assumption with respect to life-cycle fertility decisions.